dancromartie/dwmon/README.md

 All CHECKHOURS and CHECKMINUTES must be specified with a range.
 To specify a single minute when to check things, supply 5-5, for the 5th minute, for example.

+CHECKMINUTES*/20 means "check every 20 minutes" (or when minute mod 20 == 0).
+This is not
+available for CHECKHOURS at the moment.

 At least one of WEEKENDS or WEEKDAYS must be supplied.

 No spaces are allowed except between options.
 Numbers/ranges must not be separated